stefanes/PSTibber/docs/graphql-ws.md

 Write-Host "Read $($result.NumberOfPackages) package(s) in $($result.ElapsedTimeInSeconds) seconds"
 ```

-_Note: If both `-DurationInSeconds` and `-ReadUntil` are provided, the shortest time is used._
+_Note: If more than one of `-DurationInSeconds`, `-ReadUntil`, or `-PackageCount` are provided the function will return as soon as the first of these limits are hit._

 ### Unsubscribe and close connection

-**Step 4** is done by unsubscribing from the data stream using `Unregister-TibberLiveMeasurementSubscription` and closing the WebSocket connection using `Disconnect-TibberWebSocket`:
+**Step 4** is done by unsubscribing from the data stream using [`Unregister-TibberLiveMeasurementSubscription`](functions/Unregister-TibberLiveMeasurementSubscription.md) and closing the WebSocket connection using [`Disconnect-TibberWebSocket`](functions/Disconnect-TibberWebSocket.md):

 ```powershell
 Unregister-TibberLiveMeasurementSubscription -Connection $connection -Subscription $subscription